Fantom-Factory/heroku-buildpack-fantom/README.md

 C:\> fan build.fan compile
 ```

-Because the Fantom installation is a fresh one, before your source can comple, it needs to download and install all external pods dependencies (such as the most excellent [afIoc][afIoc]) into your Fantom environment.
+Because the Fantom installation is a fresh one, before your source can compile, it needs to download and install all external pods dependencies (such as the most excellent [afIoc][afIoc]) into your Fantom environment.
 This is what the (optional) `herokuPreComile` build target is for.

 See [](#blah) and [](#blah) for details